Cloudxtreme/training_material/internal/13-may-2015-sales-crdt-training/talk.markdown

 ---

+# A *_necessary_* feature ?

+Vector clocks/CRDT are unnecessary?

+^we hear competitors claiming that CRDTs aren't needed - how can they make these claims? ie if you don't have CRDT how can you cope without- thinking either push resolution to client, default to LWW or maybe rearchitect your application to avoid conflict

+---

 # Conflict Resolution

 ^ when does server side conflict resolution matter? with what type of data, what type of workload?